Server Install - Docker Image

 SSL Setup

 This install script will automatically generate self-signed SSL keys for use by the scanning nodes and server.
-You will have a chance to make a signed key after setup completes.
+It is also possible to make a signed key after setup completes.

 When generating keys we also generate Diffie Hellman parameters.
 This can take a while depending on the system and other factors.
 As long as the screen is moving, then it is generating the keys fine.